 General Introduction

-Interactions for pollination between plants directly involves reproductive success, forming an interface between ecology and evolutionary biology that has captured the attention of biologists for more than 100 years.
+Interactions for pollination between plants directly involves reproductive success forming an interface between ecology and evolutionary biology that has captured the attention of biologists for more than 100 years.
 From an evolutionary perspective, mutualisms between plants and pollinators are adaptations evolved to meet the pollen dispersal needs of plants and the energy requirements of pollinators.
 These co-adaptations are at their most extreme within obligate mutualisms, e.g. between figs (Ficus) and wasps in the family Agaonidae, who are both pollinators and obligate seed parasites (Kjellberg et al, 2001; Cook et al, 2003).
 However, these strong examples of co-speciation are relatively rare.
 Plants frequently share pollinators (Waser 1996, Mitchell 2009) and pollination syndromes are dynamic (Waser, 1996).
 Plants can also affect the pollination of other plant species without sharing pollinators by providing habitat to another species’ pollinator (Hansen 2007) or by shading a neighbour (McKinney and Goodell, 2010).
 Plant-pollinator mutualisms physically take place within natural communities and are embedded within complex webs of interactions (Montoya).
 Therefore, plant-pollinator interactions are not only the outcome of co-evolution between the direct participants, they also reflect interactions within the surrounding community.

 Competition has conceptually dominated the field of ecology for most of the last century.
 More recently, this dominance has been challenged and facilitation is now recognized as a fundamental process that contributes to function of plant communities (Bruno 2003, Callaway 1995).
 Pollinator-mediated facilitation is any interaction where one plant species positively influences the reproductive success of another plant species via pollinators.
 It is now recognized that these interactions form a continuum from competition to facilitation (Rathcke, 1983).
 This shift began with early theoretical work by Macior (1971) that suggested morphologically similar plants can maintain pollinator interest by increasing the ‘functional’ size of the floral display.
 This was followed up by Bobisud and Neuhaus (1975) who provided theoretical models showing facilitation can occur if pollinators do not distinguish between the plants.
 The first empirical support for pollinator-mediated facilitation was provided when hawkweeds (Hieracium) were shown to receive more visits in mixed stands than alone (Thomson, 1978).
 Laverty (1992) explained the facilitation of non-rewarding orchids by rewarding species with the magnet species effect, where a particularly attractive species facilitates its less attractive neighbours by increasing local pollinator abundances.
 Increases in floral diversity can result in facilitation demonstrating that morphological similarity is not a requirement for facilitation (Ghazoul, 2006).
 The majority of empirical evidence comes from pairwise interactions, however positive interactions can be diffuse and in some communities, positive pollinator mediated interaction may even dominate (Hegland, 2009).